 You can download a playlist, album, or podcast from the Spotify desktop app for both Mac and Windows.
 They have the same steps; I’ll share the Windows version.

-- Search for the albums, playlists, or podcasts to download.
+1. Search for albums, playlists, or podcasts to download.

 Finding Downloaded Spotify Songs